AndrewwChon/PLL_MOSbius/README.md

 ## Overview

-This is the repository for the RF_MOSbius team for the 2025 SSCS Chipathon.
+This is the repository for the 2025 SSCS Chipathon RF_MOSbius team.

 ## Team